payu-india/CMS-Chatbot/docs/Offerings/chargeback-introduction/chargeback-dashboard/chargeback-reasons.md

 * **Created at**: Date and time of creation
 * **Updated at**: Last modification timestamp
 * **Action**: Available actions for the reason

-## Understanding Reason Types

-The system categorizes reasons into three main types:

-### **Accept**

-* Used for cases where the chargeback claim is fully accepted
-* Example: "Others" - for straightforward acceptance cases

-### **Reject**

-* Applied when the chargeback claim is denied
-* Examples:
-  * "Generic reject reason"
-  * "Transaction refunded through PayU Panel"
-  * "Services"

-### **Partially Accept**

-* Used for cases requiring partial resolution
-* Examples:
-  * "Full refund not due as per our T&C"
-  * "Customer cancelled the order"
-  * "Product was returned by the customer"
-  * "Product lost in transit"
-  * "Transaction partially refunded"

 <br />